Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Not empty: These access flags have access.
 			"Access Flags"				""

-			// Use this ability in conjunction with other abilities.
-			// Note: Only use this when "Spawn Type" is set to "4" for the Mutant Tank.
-			// Note: This setting does not affect human-controlled Mutant Tanks unless the "Human Ability" setting is set to "2".
-			// Note: This setting can be overridden for specific players.
-			// --
-			// 0/"disabled"/"false"/"off"/"no": OFF
-			// 1/"enabled"/"true"/"on"/"yes": ON
-			"Combo Ability"				"0"

 			// The ability can only activate in close areas.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// Note: This setting can be overridden for specific players.